bby/mobile-to-desktop/README.md

 Aside from less hackery balls;

-- Handle disconnections and timeouts
+- Make it less hackery balls